toddcf/code-snippets/git/branches/merge/3-merge-conflicts.md

 But let's say the merge conflict has already happened.
 Here's what to do:

+## Resolving in VS Code

+The VS Code UI will highlight the merge conflicts and give you options to click:

+1. Accept Current Change (Retain what is in the current branch)
+2. Accept Incoming Change (Use what is being merged in from the other branch)
+3. Accept Both Changes (Retain what is in the current branch, and add the code from the other branch)
+4. Compare Changes (View side-by-side)

 ## Resolving with the Command Line

 See [GitHub documentation](https://docs.github.com/en/github/collaborating-with-pull-requests/addressing-merge-conflicts/resolving-a-merge-conflict-using-the-command-line) for a more detailed explanation, but here is the general idea: